9 min read

 wild-admin-tools-mcp | 439 tests

 Governed admin operations via MCP.
-19 actions across background jobs, cache, and feature flags.
-Every mutation requires two-phase nonce confirmation (SHA-256 bound to action + params + caller).
-Dry-run previews with zero side effects.
-Blast radius caps with hard ceilings.
+Nineteen actions across background jobs, cache, and feature flags.
+Every mutation requires two-phase nonce confirmation (SHA-256 bound to action, parameters, and caller identity) — a structural analogue of the two-phase commit protocol Gray formalised in 19788.
+Dry-run previews carry zero side effects.
+Blast-radius caps enforce hard ceilings.

 Layer 2 — Governed Access